-Chalcogenides are materials that contain one or more chalcogen element, typically sulfides, selenides, and tellurides (S, Se, Te).
-Chalcogenides are binary compounds consisting of at least one chalcogen anion and an additional electropositive element, whereas dichalcogenides contain two different chalcogens.
-These materials, available in amorphous, crystalline and nanocrystalline forms, are noted for their superior electronic, optical and semiconducting properties.
-Whether your research focuses on sensors, optoelectronics, photovoltaics or biomedical applications, we offer a variety of grades and purities of compounds to optimally fit your needs.
+Chalcogenides are compounds containing at least one chalcogen elemental ion and at least one metallic element.
+They typically include sulfides, selenides, and tellurides.
+Available in amorphous, crystalline, and nanocrystalline forms, chalcogenides are noted for their superior electronic, optical, and semiconducting properties.
+Additional distinctive features include an ability to bend, self-organize, and photo-darken.
+Whether your research focuses on sensors, optoelectronics, photovoltaics, or biomedical applications, we offer various low to high-purity compounds to optimally fit your needs.

-Transition-metal chalcogenides (TMCs) are ultrathin materials with tunable electronic and optoelectronic properties, indirect bandgaps, and enhanced stability.
-TMCs are semiconductors with the type MX, while transition metal dichalcogenides (TMDCs or TMDs) are of the type MX2 in which M is a transition metal and X is a chalcogen atom.
-These two-dimensional (2D) materials have an electronic bandgap making them useful in a wide range of fields, including battery, solar cell, flexible electronics, fiber optics, energy storage, and catalysis.
-We offer graphene-like 2D TMDCs, such as molybdenum disulfide (MoS2) and tungsten disulfide (WS2), for applications in field-effect transistors (FETs) and monolayered photoluminescence properties for thin films.
+Transition metal chalcogenides are ultra-thin materials with tunable electronic and optoelectronic properties, indirect bandgaps, and enhanced stabilities.
+While transition metal monochalcogenides are semiconductors of the type MX, dichalcogenides are of the type MX2 in which M is a transition metal and X is a chalcogen atom.
+These materials have an electronic bandgap making them useful for a wide range of applications in batteries, solar cells, flexible electronics, fiber optics, energy storage, and catalysis.
+We offer graphene-like transition metal dichalcogenides, such as molybdenum disulfide (MoS2) and tungsten disulfide (WS2), for utilization in field-effect transistors and monolayered photoluminescent thin films.

-Chalcogenide quantum dots are semiconductor nanoparticles with excellent quantum confinement effects, surface-volume ratio, solubility, edge-effects, tunable photoluminescence, and fluorescence properties.
-We offer molybdenum disulfide (MoS2) and tungsten disulfide (WS2) quantum dots with high quality, easy functionalization, and enhanced photostability.
+Chalcogenide quantum dots are semiconductor nanoparticles with excellent quantum confinement effects, surface-volume ratio, solubility, edge effects, tunable photoluminescence, and fluorescence properties.
+We offer high-quality molybdenum disulfide (MoS2) and tungsten disulfide (WS2) quantum dots featuring easy functionalization and enhanced photostability.
 These materials impart a new dimension to standard 2D nanosheets, enabling applications in energy, batteries, and imaging.